wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-guestos-msrc-releases.md

 <properties
-   pageTitle="List of updates applied to the Azure Guest OS | Microsoft Azure" description="The list of updates applied to Guest OS releases" services="cloud-services" documentationCenter="na"
+   pageTitle="List of updates applied to the Azure Guest OS | Windows Azure" description="The list of updates applied to Guest OS releases" services="cloud-services" documentationCenter="na"